bbuck/dragon-mud/README.md

 glide install
 ```

-At this point, you can either rename `/myusername/` to `/bbuck/` or you can
+At this point, you can symlink `$GOPATH/src/github.com/myusername/dragon-mud` to
-symlink `$GOPATH/src/github.com/myusername/dragon-mud` to `$GOPATH/src/github.com/bbuck/dragon-mud`
+`$GOPATH/src/github.com/bbuck/dragon-mud` to avoid having to rewrite import
-to avoid having to rewrite import paths.
+paths.

 To build your project: